Konstantin Sokolov

 Konstantin has established the Northern Pillar Energy Consortium, an initiative to connect Europe and Africa, providing clean, affordable energy and high-speed digital communications to meet the needs of tomorrow’s world.
 An expert in the energy sector, he was previously Managing Director for Strategy, Mergers & Acquisitions at Centrica PLC.

-As a major shareholder in Viva, the largest mobile and telecommunication company in Armenia, he has championed digital transformation, drawing on his previous expertise as Director of Enterprise at Qwest Communications (now Lumen Technologies).
+Having started his career in telecommunications, Konstantin has drawn on his previous expertise as Director of Enterprise Architecture at Qwest Communications (now Lumen Technologies).
 In that role, he helped to modernize United States Government telecommunications infrastructure and developed pioneering, next-generation solutions in telecommunications and financial services.
 He has also provided strategic counsel to governments and major companies.

-An American national and married father-of-two, he has a master’s degree in mathematics and computer science and an Executive MBA from the University of Chicago Booth School of Business.
+A married father-of-two, he has a master’s degree in mathematics and computer science and an Executive MBA from the University of Chicago Booth School of Business.

 / PERSONAL LIFE

-Born in St Petersburg in 1975 and proud of his Jewish heritage, Konstantin Sokolov had a humble beginning during the latter years of the Soviet era.
+Born in St Petersburg in 1975 and proud of his heritage, Konstantin Sokolov had a humble beginning during the latter years of the Soviet era.

 His mother was a respected academic but like many university staff was not well paid.
 Konstantin did, however, inherit her fierce intellect and that of his father, a physics professor, and excelled at school, particularly in mathematics.